alloptical/Dalgleish-eLife-2020/README.md

 Dalgleish HWP*, Russell LE*, Packer AM*, Roth A, Gauld OM, Greenstreet F, Thompson EJ, Hausser M (2020). __How many neurons are sufficient for perception of cortical activity?__ _eLife_

-Data for use with this repository for should be downloaded from: <br/>
+Data for use with this repository should be downloaded from: <br/>
 https://doi.org/10.6084/m9.figshare.13135505

 These data were collected from mice at various stages through being trained to report optogenetic activation of barrel cortex (both 1P and 2P).
 Final experiments tested animal behaviour and neuronal responses in mice tasked with reporting perception of two-photon optogenetic activation of varying numbers of cortical excitatory neurons by licking for sucrose rewards.
 See paper for more details.